 The end result will complete preliminary engineering of intersection improvements identified in preparation for construction.

-The project benefit will be a project ready to seek construction funding.
 Documentation and analysis information will be incorporated into the NEPA Environmental Process.

 Once the intersection improvements are built, motorists using SR 305/Suquamish Way will experience improved traffic mobility and safety.